jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

 ### Understanding the Sentiment Analysis Function Structure

+#### The Key Efficiency
 The key efficiency of this function comes from building one large, well-structured prompt instead of making multiple API calls.
 This approach is like shipping one full truck instead of making multiple trips with a partially filled truck - more efficient, cost-effective, and less likely to hit road (rate) limits.

 <details>
   <summary>View Prompt</summary>
+  `
-  prompt = """Analyze the overall sentiment and style for each author based on their quotes.
+  Analyze the overall sentiment and style for each author based on their quotes.

     For each author provide:
     * Overall emotional tone of their quotes